Alexdlc5/PrototypeGame/README.md

 - Tile loading queue
 	-world origin holds a queue that loads tiles one by one -tile generator waits for the queue to generate or maybe just waits to generate props
+- Increase subtracted S and V values from props and meshes as difficulty goes up